 Intensive practice in written expression focusing on refinements in structure, vocabulary expansion and a variety of writing tasks including preparation for formal academic writing.
 Includes intensive grammar review.
-Prerequisite: SPN 222 or permission of instructor.
-Offered every semester.
+Prerequisite: SPN 222 or placement at this level.

 SPN 333.
 SPANISH CIVILIZATION